shivamBasak/kaggle_competition/README.md

 Repository Name: kaggle_competition

 Description:
 Welcome to my kaggle_competition repository, a streamlined codebase for tackling the Kaggle competitions .
-This repository contains a single Jupyter notebook, of every competition I participated, which encapsulates the entire data science pipeline, from exploratory data analysis to model training and evaluation.
+This repository contains  Jupyter notebook, of every competition I participated, which encapsulates the entire data science pipeline, from exploratory data analysis to model training and evaluation.This repository and the accompanying Jupyter notebook, kaggle_contest -`.ipynb`, were created for learning purposes, providing a hands-on experience in data science and machine learning through participation in the Kaggle competitions

 ### Contents: